Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Problem setup

+with signal subspace \(\operatorname{col}(U_y)\) and spike strengths \(\lambda_{y,1},\ldots,\lambda_{y,r}\).
 Thus, the switching subspace problem can be treated within the same analytical framework as the emerging subspace case.
 We note that this reduction involves a loss of information due to projection onto a lower-dimensional subspace.
-Nonetheless, it enables the use of a unified, computationally efficient detection strategy that applies to both emerging and switching subspace scenarios.
+Nonetheless, it enables a unified, computationally efficient detection strategy applicable to both emerging and switching subspace scenarios.
+Accordingly, throughout the rest of this paper, we restrict attention to the emerging subspace model and develop the detection procedures and theoretical analysis in that setting, noting that the switching subspace problem can be handled via the projection-based reduction described above.